tabsdata/tabsdata/assets/docs/CONTRIBUTING.md

 To report bugs and to request new features please use [Github Issues](https://github.com/tabsdata/tabsdata/issues).

-Before creating a bug report or a feature request, please check the if the issue has already been reported.
+Before creating a bug report or a feature request, please check if the issue has already been reported.
 If it has, please add a comment to the original issue.